Savings Calculator

 Calculation Case Result

-To start using the savings calculator, enter your initial deposit in the Principal field.
-Next, input the annual interest rate (APY) offered by your bank.
-Select the Compounding Frequency, this is how often the interest is added to your balance (monthly, quarterly, or annually).
+Start by entering your initial deposit in the Principal field.
+Then input the annual interest rate (APY) your bank or financial institution currently offers.
+Select the Compounding Frequency — this determines how often earned interest is added back to your balance (daily, monthly, quarterly, or annually).

-If you plan to save more over time, indicate your recurring monthly deposit.
-You can choose whether these contributions are made at the beginning or end of the period.
-Once all fields are filled, click the calculate button.
-The tool will generate a report showing your future value, total interest earned, and a clear breakdown of your contributions versus growth.
-This is perfect for modeling an emergency fund or a long-term savings goal.
+If you plan to make ongoing contributions, enter your recurring monthly deposit amount and specify whether payments occur at the beginning or end of each period.
+Once all fields are complete, click the calculate button.
+The tool instantly generates a report showing your projected future value, total interest earned, and a clear breakdown of your original contributions versus compound growth — ideal for modeling an emergency fund, a down payment, or any long-term savings goal.

 How Savings Interest Calculations Work